awsdocs/aws-doc-sdk-examples/dotnetv3/dynamodb/FromSQL/README.md

 Therefore, all the projects that require a table name use the default table **CustomersOrdersProducts** in the default Region **us-west-2**.
 Similar values exist for most variable values in all projects.
-This means there are few command-line arguments for any executable file.
+This means there are few command line arguments for any executable file.

 ### General code pattern

-It's important that you understand the new async/await programming model in the [AWS SDK for .NET](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide).
+It's important to understand the async/await programming model in the [AWS SDK for .NET](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide).

 These code examples use the following NuGet packages: